tara072/valentines/README.md

 # valentines
 a fun little valentine's day thing!
+(inspired by tiktok)

 * using codesandbox to share project through link
-* using this to start learning typescript!
+* will use this to start learning typescript! (currently in javascript)